-The challenge was to get people with different levels of experience together to get into this new software and unfamiliar working environment.
+The challenge was to bring together people with different levels of experience to engage with this new software and unfamiliar working environment.
 It had to be something simple, without the constraints of technical requirements or processes, something that could motivate people and didn’t require a great deal of qualification … like a game.

 Playing a game with the freedom to explore and test, to communicate over something simple, a topic that is easy to understand, to combine different skill levels and aesthetic demands, having a common goal.

 I stumbled over pictures of the game SimCity that I loved to play centuries ago, and I found many isometric illustrations.
 The use of an isometric grid makes it possible to establish a simple starting rule and then leave the rest to the students.
-For an isometric representation, no knowledge of perspective drawing is necessary, because everything takes place in a 30° angle.
+No knowledge of perspective drawing is required for an isometric illustration, since everything takes place at a 30° angle.

 We opened a Figma Education Team and starting a new project called „FigmaCity“.
 The starting point was a brainstorming session in which everyone participated.
 We collected and noted down possible themes and for a city together.
 I created several pages in Figma and breakoutsession in zoom, and my students spread out and got started right away.